 In 2017, after a bit of a lull, Peugeot’s parent company, PSA, bought out Vauxhall hoping, once again, to turn the company’s fortunes around.
 And this is where we are today.

-From the conventional Corsa to the niche Vauxhall Grandland X, Vauxhall continues to create models the UK loves – all of which we’re going to go through now.
+From the conventional Corsa to the niche Vauxhall Grandland X, Vauxhall continues to create models that the UK loves – all of which we’re going to go through now.

 Different types of Vauxhall cars